dmgonzalez8/OMR/README.md

   <em>Figure 4 and 5: Precision and Precision-Recall Curves of YOLOv8n Model for Symbols Detection After 1000 Epochs</em>
 </p>

-The Precision-Confidence Curve now achieves a precision of 0.95 at a confidence level of 0.990 for all classes, while the Precision-Recall Curve has a mean Average Precision (mAP) at an Intersection Over Union (IOU) of 0.5 of 0.560 across all classes.
 These values indicate an improvement from the previous results observed at the end of the initial 500 epochs, demonstrating that the model remains open to training even though the decrease in loss is quite slow compared to the first epochs.
 Please see the [documentation](/images/yolo_for_symbols_v8n/) to see the other plots using YOLOv8n.
-After realizing that it becomes harder to improve the models with each epoch, we decided to use the YOLOv8m model, which has approximately 25.9 million parameters—about 8 times more than the YOLOv8n model with 3.2 million parameters.
-Using the same settings, we trained it for 500 epochs and observed the following results:
+Remarkably, as the number of epochs increases, the reduction in loss decelerates.
+Using the same settings, we trained YOLOv8m, which has approximately 25.9 million parameters—about 8 times more than the YOLOv8n model—for 500 epochs and observed the following results:

 <p align="center">
   <kbd style="border: 1px solid #ccc; box-shadow: 4px 4px 5px #888; margin-right: 10px;">